jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

     // ...
 private:
     auto projected_range() {
-        return nodes_ | std::views::transform([](auto& node){ return node.pair; });
+        return nodes_ | std::views::transform([](auto& node){ return node.pair.pair(); });
     }
     // ...
 };
 ```
-The range library has its quirks and limitations as some fervent members of the lost C++ society will point out.
+The ranges library has its quirks and limitations as some fervent members of the lost C++ society will point out.
 But for this kind of scenario, it is of great help.
 It is vastly superior to the C++17 solution as we will see.
 You can easily implement `cbegin` and `cend` in a similar way: just make your `projected_range` function const.
-`std::views::transform` even retains the concept of the range/iterators it is applied to, meaning that iterators it output in our case are still `LegacyRandomAccessIterator`.
+`std::views::transform` even retains the concept of the ranges/iterators it is applied to, meaning that iterators it output in our case are still `LegacyRandomAccessIterator`.

 In **C++20**, you can easily ensure that your iterator will be compliant using the newly adopted [constraints and concepts features](https://en.cppreference.com/w/cpp/language/constraints).
 Somewhere in your library, you could forge a `static_assert` such as: